 I had the good fortune of meeting Jae while I was giving a lecture at a race in NYC.
 She impressed me with her incredible knowledge of how people run and the ease with which she could determine a fault in someone’s running form.
 I had her work with my wife, 3x Olympian Jen Rhines, and it was incredible to see how much more efficient Jae could make Jen’s stride be with just a few sessions.
 Jen worked with Jae consistently over the next two months and went on to win 2 national championships.”

 Many of the features of modern life — particularly how much we sit in chairs and work on computers — directly interfere with the movement capacities needed to run.
-Growing up wearing overdesigned, poorly researched shoes for running and daily life, recovering incompletely from accidents and injuries, and perhaps not having had as much physical play and exploration as we needed through our childhoods all make it very common to have difficulty running well, comfortably, and fast.
-You’re not alone!
+Growing up wearing shoes that interfere with natural foot function for running and daily life, recovering incompletely from accidents and injuries, and perhaps not having had as much physical play and exploration as we needed through our childhoods all make it very common to have difficulty running well, comfortably, and fast.

 It will take 6 weeks from beginning to end, and that may seem like a long time.
 But most runners are injured at some point in every year and lose running/training time to the injury and recovery — often much more than six weeks!
-And at the end of that process you’ll find yourself still just struggling to get back to where you were before you got injured.
+And at the end of that process they find themselves still just struggling to get back to where they were before they got injured.

-Whereas the six weeks you invest in this camp will start paying off in the very first week and continue moving you ahead of where you are for the forseeable future.
+Whereas the time you invest in this camp will start paying off in the very first week and continue moving you forward for the forseeable future.